Guitar Build Process

 Attaching bindings

-There is a problem with wooden bindings on a curved-back guitar,
+There is a problem with wooden bindings on a curved-back guitar, and managing it is a work in progress.

-as they cause the accent layer to visibly wander towards the edge.
+the accent layer to visibly wander towards the edge.

 Principles to solve this problem